“How to unclog a kitchen sink”...

 When people spend their time helping your company by helping your members, it’s nice to reward them.
 While Google is known for organizing a yearly trip for their most valuable community members, you don’t need to compete by buying your forum champions a new car.

-There are many ways to celebrate and show your appreciation for these generous individuals without breaking the bank.
+There are many ways to celebrate and show your appreciation for these generous individuals with community gamification, and without breaking the bank.
 Give them public recognition with badges, ranks, points or titles.
 Use a leaderboard, or some other form of measurement, to reward these community wizards with special privileges, some swag from your company, or special discounts.

 You can even consider adding them to a special group for your product team to use them as beta-testers.
 There are lots of creative ways to motivate these important individuals to help.
 The options are as limitless as your imagination.